Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Depending on the time you have, a good idea to end your trip may be to walk to the nearby modern area of Marrakech, the so-called Gueliz district,

-You can take the opportunity to have dinner in Gueliz, as it is full of restaurants both traditional Moroccan food and Western style.
+You can take the opportunity to dine in Gueliz, as it is full of restaurants both traditional Moroccan food and Western style.